sre-cloud-devops/bash-scripting/README.md

-# shell-scripting
+# bash-scripting
-This repo contains the shell scripting
+This repo contains the bash scripting
 # w3 schools for the bash
 https://www.w3schools.com/bash/